natalia-se/recipe_search/README.md

 ## 3. Install packages and start the app
 ### npm install
-This command installs a package and any packages that it depends on.This must be run before trying to start the app.
+This command installs a package and any packages that it depends on.
+This must be run before trying to start the app.

 ### npm start
 Runs the app in the development mode.\